zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

  - The specified address for connect file, or a file that the connect point mentions, contains a misformed shell expansion string, like `unix:${foo`.
- - A `socket` IP address in a connect point is not localhost.
  - A filename within a connect point is not absolute.

 ## Interpreting connect points.